DENVER - USA

-The City of Denver is the capital of the US state of Colorado.
 The Office of Sustainability leads efforts by the City and County of Denver to secure the economy and enhance the quality of life by ensuring that basic resources are available and affordable for all Denver residents, now and in the future.

-The City Council has been busy working on sustainability issues, and its Purchasing Office is strongly committed to reduce its environmental impact, as well as to achieve other societal and economic benefit.
+The City has been busy working on sustainability issues, and its Purchasing Office is strongly committed to reduce its environmental impact, as well as to achieve other societal and economic benefit.
 For that purpose, the Purchasing Department established an Environmentally Preferred Procurement (EPP) program to focus on sustainable solutions in its solicitations.
 With the EPP program, purchasing focuses on identifying environmentally friendly products and services and strategically implementing sustainable procurement practices throughout the City.

 Some achievements have already been made thanks to the EPP program, for instance, the recent bid to purchase the City’s Car Wash Soap.